Individual Psychotherapy & Drama based work

 I work with people not symptoms or disorders.

-At the end of the day 1:1 psychotherapy is about a relationship; about two people in a room taking time out of daily routines to put time and effort into exploring what one of them brings.
+At the end of the day psychotherapy is about a relationship; about two or more people in a room taking time out of daily routines to put time and effort into exploring what those identified as the clients bring.

 It can be challenging, developmental, distressing, enriching, frustrating, hard work, hilarious, illuminating, joyful, life saving, moving, provocative, reparative, scary, soulful, stretching, supportive, tearful, transformative........